What Is Opioid Tolerance?

 • risks of opioid tolerance

-• finding treatment options for opioid abuse
+• finding treatment options for opioid use disorder

 What Are Common Types Of Opioid Tolerance?